codeunion/fundamentals-of-web-development/README.md

 ## Your Development Environment

-Before you start anything, make sure you have your local development environment up and running correctly by going through our [guide to setting up and verifying your development environment](guides/Development-Environment.md).
+Before you start anything, make sure you have your local development environment up and running correctly by going through our [guide to setting up and verifying your development environment][guide-development-environment]

 ## The Command Line